Help to Buy Valuation Explained

 What is Help to Buy?

-The government would provide an equity loan for up to 20% of the value of the property and the buyer would need a minimum 5% deposit.
-The remaining amount to purchase the home would need to borrow from a mortgage lender.
+The government provided buyers with an equity loan of up to 20% of the value of a property.
+The buyer would then need at least 5% deposit.

-Be aware that you can no longer apply for a Help to Buy: Equity Loan.
-The advice below is for those who have an existing Help to Buy loan on their property.
+Be aware that you can no longer apply for a Help to Buy: Equity Loan in England.
+The advice below is for those who either have an existing Help to Buy loan on their property or are buying in Wales.
+The scheme in Wales has been extended to March 2025.

 - Type of property (including size and age)